aristsakas-ui/qBittorrent-Search-Plugins-/README.md

 Python "intelligent" scripts fully working IMPORTANT all require the installation of a library

-Tested on qBittorrent v5.1.0 Python 3.9.13
+Tested and working on qBittorrent v5.1.0 with Python 3.9.13 AND ON qBittorrent v5.1.2 AND Python 3.14.0

+Remember to delete the folder __pycache__ EACH TIME you add a new plugin.
+The folder will outo generate the next time you open Qbittorrent and will load the new plugin

 5 scrape the torrent sites and 2 uses the api .
 All try to sort the most relevant results